 Whether it’s a first step on the property ladder, alternative care option for retirees or simply a spare guest room in the garden, we’re constantly looking for ways to enhance our provision of custom-built annexes .
-That’s why, we’re thrilled to announce, we’re launching a new solar panel service.
+That’s why, we’re thrilled to announce, we’ve launched our new solar panel service.
 From reducing energy bills to turning your property into a small-scale energy supplier, here’s everything you need to know about granny annexe solar panels…

 What are Solar Panels?